DBG Markets group includes several related companies.

 All of the trading accounts have a max leverage of 1:500, which is in line with the industry standard for offshore forex brokers (the DBG Markets branch in Australia has a max leverage of 1:30 due to local regulations).

 Accounts with DBG Markets can be funded with a variety of payment methods, including bank transfer, Visa and UnionPay cards, as well as the e-wallets Skrill and Webmoney.
-Additionally, the broker accepts crypto in the form of the stablecoin Tether (USDT).
+The broker also used to accept crypto deposits, but this is unfortunately no longer the case.

 All funding methods are processed free of charge from the broker's side and are credited to trading accounts instantly (bank transfers may take 1-3 days).